arinaskh/Reinforcement-Learning-Mario/README.md

 - **metrics.py**: Includes a `MetricLogger` to track training and evaluation performance.
 - **replay.py**: Used to evaluate a trained Mario model.

+##project overview
+we uploaded two different videos of mario in our repository that see it's performance before and after training